According to the Hoffman Institute, 90% of our reactions are emotional. In fact, our emotions respond 400 times faster than our intellect.

 Amy Edmondson, the Harvard professor who coined the term ‘psychological safety’ believes that psychological safety and accountability interact to produce a high-performing team where employees work in the “learning zone.”
 Leaders must make sure they lead by asking questions and hold their employees accountable for excellence.

 Typically, low trust leaders hold their employees accountable for excellence without creating psychological safety.
-They expect people to work in the “anxiety zone,” which is dangerous to our health and wellbeing.
+According to the The Achievement Zone model in the book, Trusted to Thrive, low trust expect people to cope in the “anxiety zone,” which is dangerous to our health and wellbeing.

 As a high trust leader, don’t confuse being a trusted leader as being a nice leader.
 Pull people up on substandard work and refuse to allow a poor team performer to give license to your whole team to underperform (and give you a bad name).

 If you are a trusting person, who keeps falling victim to untrustworthy types, it’s time to do something about it.
 Otherwise, you’ll have a career where these types of behaviours will keep happening.
 It can even ruin your career.
 And I should know because it happened to me.